-Cannabis e-commerce startup Jane Technologies raises $100m after stellar growth – TechCrunch
+Cannabis e-commerce startup Jane Technologies raises $100M after stellar growth – TechCrunch

 Last month Jane Technologies partnered with its first Canadian retailer, High Tide.
 Then, two months ago, the company launched Jane Roots, a powerful all-in-one e-commerce platform that allows dispensaries to focus mainly on the front-end design while Jane takes care of the retail integrations.

-“Over the last 25 years I’ve spent working with e-commerce companies, few have become enduring global platforms,” said Jeffrey Housenbold, Founding Managing Partner of Honor Ventures, in a released statement.
+“Over the last 25 years I’ve spent working with e-commerce companies, few have become enduring global platforms,” said Housenbold, in a released statement.
 “Jane has all the right ingredients to become the next eBay or Shopify.
 They are creating a win-win for all constituents in the ecosystem – brands, retailers and consumers all benefit from their platform and trust Jane to be the go-to service provider to build the future of cannabis commerce on a global basis.
 I’m excited to watch Socrates and his team build an amazing company, a great place to work and a trusted brand.”